aristeap/emu_thesis_deployment_version/README.md

 * more choises for edit_profile
 * a choise for 'continue without signing-in' (because the average user might be discouraged to use the app if he sees a sing-up page)
 * cleanup of the console-logs
-* console error about not finding the scripts for the add_metadata

 ## Contact